openstack/barbican-specs/specs/train/secret-consumers.rst

 | resource_id         | string | Unique identifier for the resource using this secret.  |
 +---------------------+--------+--------------------------------------------------------+

-Barbican will consider the resource_id to be a unique consumer.
-This assumes that resource_id is a UUID, and that duplicate IDs for different projects is not likely to ever happen in a single cloud.
+Barbican will consider the resource_id to be a unique together with the secret, service and resource_type.
+If the resource_id is a UUID, duplicate IDs for different projects are not likely to ever happen in a single cloud.

 resource_type should be meaningful to the individual projects, and should be used to identify the resource in the consuming service.
 For example,